5.8-magnitude earthquake hits Guatemala, no damage reported - ExBulletin

 Earlier, the Euro-Mediterranean Seismological Center had measured the earthquake with a magnitude of 5.5.

-(Reporting by Rishabh Jaiswal in Bengaluru, Enrique Garcia in Guatemala City, San Salvador; Editing by William Mallard)
+Additional reporting by Rishabh Jaiswal in Bengaluru, Enrique Garcia in Guatemala City and Nelson Renteria in San Salvador; Editing by William Mallard

 |